Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Generating functions and functional equations

 The equation $L(u,v)=0$ is quadratic in $u$, and one of the two roots is a power series in $x$ with coefficients in $\mathbb Z[v]$ (the other is not analytic at $x=0$).
 We denote this root by

 It follows that

 Now the kernel method can be applied \emph{again} -- the equation $M(v) = 0$ is (after rearrangement) quartic in $v$, namely, it is $4xv(1-v+xv-xv^2+xv^3)=0$.
 One of the three non-zero roots of this equation has a power series expansion in $x$.
-Denoting by $\kappa(x) \equiv \kappa$ this root, we finally have $F^0(1,1) = \kappa -1$.
-Some elementary manipulations in {\sc Mathematica} (or any other computer algebra system) show that $F^0(1,1)$ also satisfies~\eqref{equation_fg_sloane}. \end{proof}
+Denoting by $\kappa(x) \equiv \kappa$ this root, we finally have $F_{0\text{-}Sk}(1,1) = \kappa -1$.
+Some elementary manipulations in {\sc Mathematica} (or any other computer algebra system) show that $F_{0\text{-}Sk}(1,1)$ also satisfies~\eqref{equation_fg_sloane}. \end{proof}

-We point out that D. Callan indicates in~\cite{OEIS} that $F^0\equiv F^0(1,1)$ is also the generating function of Schr\"oder paths with no triple descents, \emph{i.e.}~having no occurrences of the factor $DDD$, where $D$ encodes the down step.
+We point out that D. Callan indicates in~\cite{OEIS} that $F_{0\text{-}Sk}\equiv F_{0\text{-}Sk}(1,1)$ is also the generating function for Schr\"oder paths with no triple descents, \emph{i.e.}~having no occurrence of the factor $DDD$, where $D$ encodes the down step.
 It would be interesting to provide a bijection between Schr\"oder slicings and Schr\"oder paths whose restriction to $0$-skinny slicings yields a bijection with Schr\"oder paths having no triple descents.
+However, our first investigations in this direction have been unsuccessful.

 \begin{remark} It does not hold in general that there are as many $m$-skinny slicings as $(m+2)$-row-restricted slicings: already for $m=1$, there are $91$ $3$-row-restricted slicings but $90$ Schr\"oder (\emph{i.e.}~$1$-skinny) slicings of size $5$.
 More precisely, out of the $92$ Baxter slicings of size $5$, only \tikz[scale=0.2]{ \draw (0,0) rectangle (4,2); \draw (0,1) -- (4,1); \draw (1,0) -- (1,1); \draw (2,0) -- (2,1); \draw (3,0) -- (3,1); } is not $3$-row-restricted, but both \tikz[scale=0.2]{ \draw (0,0) rectangle (2,2); \draw (0,2) rectangle (3,3); \draw (2,1) -- (3,1) -- (3,2); \draw (1,0) -- (1,2); \draw (0,1) -- (1,1); } and \tikz[scale=0.2]{ \draw (0,0) rectangle (2,2); \draw (0,2) rectangle (3,3); \draw (2,1) -- (3,1) -- (3,2); \draw (0,1) -- (2,1); \draw (1,0) -- (1,1); } are not Schr\"oder slicings. \end{remark}